Reebal/CardMetrics/README.md

 # Executive Summary

+Mastercard is the most issued card brand, with 3,209 cards, making it the dominant choice among users.
+Credit utilization varies by income level, with lower-income groups (<$40K) maintaining lower utilization, while middle-income groups ($40K-$80K) tend to have higher utilization across all card brands.
+Visa leads in total revenue, generating $6,97,415 from credit transactions and $9,28,203 from debit, while seasonal trends show March as the strongest month for revenue growth (149.8) and transactions (161.0), contrasting with a sharp decline in June (-68.7 revenue, -73.3 transactions).
 Higher-income groups (>90k) manage debt more effectively, maintaining a lower debt-to-income ratio (130%), while the 30-60k income range has the highest ratio (145.9%).
 Despite this, high-credit-score individuals (700+) are more concentrated in lower-income groups (<30k and 30-60k).
-Visa leads in total revenue, generating $6,97,415 from credit transactions and $9,28,203 from debit, while seasonal trends show March as the strongest month for revenue growth (149.8) and transactions (161.0), contrasting with a sharp decline in June (-68.7 revenue, -73.3 transactions).

 ![Cards](Images/Cards.png)